Vegetable Gardening for Beginners: The Complete Guide

 A Starter Beginner Garden Plan

 To help beginners, we thought it may be useful to see a garden design.
 Here is an example of a starter family garden using the common easy-to-grow vegetables listed above.
-It also features companion planting (the practice of placing plants that thrive together next to each other).
+It also features companion planting (placing plants that thrive together next to each other).

 You’ll see that we have given the garden decent-sized paths and mixed in a few herbs and flowers, too.
-Frankly, if we had grown this garden in our very first year, we would be thrilled!
-In planning the garden this way, we have made it much easier for you to succeed.
+Frankly, if we had grown this garden in our very first year, we would have been thrilled!
+By planning the garden this way, we have made it much easier for you to succeed.

 Click here to see the full plant list, number of plants, spacing, and spacing in rows.